CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

 \section{Experimental Results}

-We test our label error detection method and compare it with previous methods on two image datasets, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning}, and seven tabular datasets: Cardiotocography\footnote{\url{http://archive.ics.uci.edu/ml/datasets/Cardiotocography}}, Credit Fraud\footnote{\url{https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud}}, Human Activity\footnote{\url{https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones}}, Letter\footnote{\url{https://www.kaggle.com/datasets/nishan192/letterrecognition-using-svm}}, Mushroom\footnote{\url{https://www.kaggle.com/datasets/uciml/mushroom-classification}}, Satellite\footnote{\url{https://www.kaggle.com/datasets/markjibrilmononutu/statlog-landsat-satellite-data-set}}, and Sensorless Drive\footnote{\url{https://archive.ics.uci.edu/ml/datasets/dataset+for+sensorless+drive+diagnosis}}.
-For each CIFAR dataset, we test on simulated asymmetric noise of different noise and sparsity levels.
+We test our label error detection method and compare it with previous methods on six image datasets, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning}, Animal-10N \cite{song2019selfie}, Food-101 \cite{bossard14}, Food-101N \cite{lee2017cleannet}, Fashion-MNIST \cite{xiao2017fashion}, and seven tabular datasets: Cardiotocography\footnote{\url{http://archive.ics.uci.edu/ml/datasets/Cardiotocography}}, Credit Fraud\footnote{\url{https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud}}, Human Activity Recognition\footnote{ \url{https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones}}, Letter\footnote{\url{https://www.kaggle.com/datasets/nishan192/letterrecognition-using-svm}}, Mushroom\footnote{\url{https://www.kaggle.com/datasets/uciml/mushroom-classification}}, Satellite\footnote{\url{https://www.kaggle.com/datasets/markjibrilmononutu/statlog-landsat-satellite-data-set}}, and Sensorless Drive\footnote{\url{https://archive.ics.uci.edu/ml/datasets/dataset+for+sensorless+drive+diagnosis}}.
+Table \ref{datasets} describes all datasets after processing.
+Dataset size ranges from thousands to a third of a million samples, and the number of classes ranges from $2$ to $101$.
+In practice, most datasets lie within this range.
+Each dataset is either split in a fixed manner if the training/test split is provided by the creator or split randomly by us.
+We resize images in Food-101 and Food-101N to squares of uniform size, use one-hot categorical features in tabular datasets, and employ principal component analysis to reduce the input dimension of the Human Activity Recognition dataset.
+Among the six image datasets, Animal-10N and Food-101N contain real-world label errors to which we can directly apply our method without introducing artificial label noise.
+We test our method based on simulated asymmetric noise of different noise and sparsity levels for the other four image datasets.
 We use asymmetric noise because this type of noise is more common in practice.
-For each tabular dataset, we test the method under symmetric noise of different levels due to the difficulty of simulating asymmetric noise for some tabular datasets.
+For each tabular dataset, we test the method under symmetric noise of different levels because it is infeasible to create asymmetric noise when the number of classes is small.
 For each dataset, we conduct multiple experiments using different random seeds and report the means and standard deviations.
-We evaluate the different methods in terms of mask accuracy and the balanced-class test accuracy of retrained models.
-The random seed controls noise creation, NN training, and split between training and test sets if the split is not originally provided.
-Table \ref{datasets} provides a description of all datasets after processing.
-We compare our results with the no-cleaning method (in which the provided labels are used directly) and the current state-of-the-art: CL.
-CL employs five methods in all, based on different counting and pruning algorithms.
-We report the one with the best detection accuracy among the five.
+We evaluate different methods in terms of mask accuracy and the balanced-class test accuracy of models.
+A random seed controls noise creation, NN training, and split between training and test sets if the split is not originally provided.